iskra-delta/badum2/README.md

-# badum2
+# balum2
-The Badum Badum Game.
+The Balum Balum Game.